 ...
 Wellbeing, Spa rituals and beauty treatments.
 Spoil yourself in the luxury environment of Six Senses Spa in Penha Longa, which offers a wide range of holistic wellness, rejuvenation and beauty treatments for ‘Balancing Senses”, administered under the guidance of expert therapists.

-... enjoy one of the most beautiful views of beaches and the relaxing atmosphere in the gardens of Moinho Dom Quixote, a bar/restaurant in a restored windmill near Cabo da Roca;
+Enjoy one of the most beautiful views of our beaches and the relaxing atmosphere in the gardens of Moinho Dom Quixote, a bar/restaurant in a restored windmill near Cabo da Roca;

-My suggestions for a day in Cascais: You could visit the Paula Rego museum and the Farol museum (both very stylish) and spend some time at the beach.
-If you like to shop for gifts, look for a sweet place called the 'House of Wonders' which is also a cafe and is near the Miscordia church.
+Spend a 'day out' in Cascais: Combine visits to the Paula Rego museum and the Farol museum (both very stylish) with some time at Cascais beach.
+If you like to shop for gifts, look for a sweet place called the 'House of Wonders' which is also a cafe and is near the Misericordia church.
 It has a lovely roof terrace and delicious cakes and salads - perfect for chilling out after the beach.
 There is now a craft and food market at the Mercado Municipal in Cascais on Sunday - small but well worth a visit.
 For local souvenirs, the covered stalls at Boca do Inferno (on the seafront, in the direction of Guincho beach), where you can buy various local handmade crafts, incuding ceramic plates and knitted ponchos at very reasonable prices.
 And for clothes shopping, pop into Casa da Guia.